arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterImportSpec(ctx *ImportSpecContext)
     EnterImportSpec is called when production importSpec is entered.

+func (s *BaseArcParserListener) EnterInitializerEntry(ctx *InitializerEntryContext)
+    EnterInitializerEntry is called when production initializerEntry is entered.

+func (s *BaseArcParserListener) EnterInitializerList(ctx *InitializerListContext)
+    EnterInitializerList is called when production initializerList is entered.

 func (s *BaseArcParserListener) EnterIntrinsicExpression(ctx *IntrinsicExpressionContext)
     EnterIntrinsicExpression is called when production intrinsicExpression is entered.

+func (s *BaseArcParserListener) EnterLambdaExpression(ctx *LambdaExpressionContext)
+    EnterLambdaExpression is called when production lambdaExpression is entered.

+func (s *BaseArcParserListener) EnterLambdaParam(ctx *LambdaParamContext)
+    EnterLambdaParam is called when production lambdaParam is entered.

+func (s *BaseArcParserListener) EnterLambdaParamList(ctx *LambdaParamListContext)
+    EnterLambdaParamList is called when production lambdaParamList is entered.

 func (s *BaseArcParserListener) EnterLeftHandSide(ctx *LeftHandSideContext)
     EnterLeftHandSide is called when production leftHandSide is entered.